 For example, startups are using Initial-Coin-Offerings (ICOs) to get around the cryptocurrency regulation that restricts them from seeking funding from the public.
 These new “coins” are often meant to be exchangeable for future goods and services, though it’s not a requirement.

-Broadly speaking, there are the two types of cryptocurrencies:
+Broadly speaking, there are two types of cryptocurrencies:

 Stablecoins are tokens that are pegged to the value of a good, service, or crypto asset.
 Think of it as an asset that serves the same purpose that the gold standard used to have in relation to the US Dollar.

-Its value comes from the fact that it can be redeemed for something else, or as an ETF that functions as digital assets representing a basket of various items.
+Its value comes from the fact that it can be redeemed for something else, or as an ETF that functions as digital asset representing a basket of various items.

 Ironically, given the volatility of the crypto market, as well as the fact that it might be algorithmically pegged, stablecoins are often not that stable.